After your done reading this read my follow up post:

 - Naturally you can move in any direction in three dimensions (forward, backward, left, right, up and down).

-- You can jump in any direction and most characters can double jump.
+- You can jump in any direction and most characters can eventually double jump.

-- You can block incoming attacks.
+- You can block incoming Brave attacks.
 A successful block can leave your opponent reeling, which leaves them open to attack.
+HP attacks, however, are unblockable and will cause you go suffer Guard Crush, crumpling your defenses!

-- You can target lock your opponent or other objects on the battlefield such as healing items.
+- You can target lock your opponent or other objects on the battlefield such as EX Cores.

-- The dash option allows you to dash toward and away from your opponent, and you can dash in the air.
+- Dashing allows you to zip toward and away from your opponent, and you can dash in the air.
+Some attacks can be blocked by dashing into them, leaving your opponent open to attack!

-- Wall Rush attacks can slam opponents into objects or the edges of the battlefield doing additional damage after an attack.
+- Wall Rush attacks can slam opponents into objects or the edges of the battlefield doing additional damage after an attack which can seriously devastate their Brave or HP.

 Along with these more complex and advanced combat techniques (which are seamlessly woven in) there are other optional combat tactics as well:

-- EX Mode: Achieved when you fill your characters EX-Gauge, this mode gives your hero a supercharge allowing them to use special abilities and allows them to perform Limit break attacks!
-While active your EX-Gauge drains, so you only have a limited time to use its advantage.
+- EX Mode: Achieved when you fill your characters EX-Gauge, this mode gives your hero a supercharge granting them to special abilities and allowing them to perform Limit break attacks!
+While active your EX-Gauge drains, so you only have a limited time to use it to your advantage.

-- Limit Break: While in EX mode you can use a devastating Limit Break attack!
-These attacks, much like their RPG counterparts, require some controller input for maximum effect.
-Each one builds up a base of BP before delivering a powerful HP attack!
+- EX Burst: While in EX mode you can use a devastating EX Burst attack!
+These attacks, require some controller input for maximum effect.
+Each one delivers a number of small attacks that build up a base of Brave before delivering a powerful HP attack!
 Land every input before the final attack and you can win the battle very quickly.
 However your opponent can jam on a button to try and increase their resistance to the attack, which could give them a chance of surviving!

-- EX Revenge: Players can consume their EX-Gauge to slow down time, leaving their opponent open to attack for a short period.
+- EX Revenge: Players can consume their EX Gauge to slow down time, leaving their opponent open to attack for a short period.
+When a massive pool of stage Brave is on the line, this can turn the tide of combat in an instant!

 - Summons: Players can use staple Final Fantasy summons to call upon monsters that can greatly sway the tide of battle!
 Randomly rearrange the numbers in your Brave value!
-Swap your opponents BP and HP values!
-Give yourself a momentary +1000 BP boost in the hopes that you can nail your opponent with an HP attack.
-Damage your opponents BP directly!
+Swap your opponents Brave and HP values!
+Give yourself a momentary +1000 Brave boost in the hopes that you can nail your opponent with an HP attack.
+Damage your opponents Brave directly!
 There are dozens of great summon effects!

 - Equipment: Equip your character with popular FF related gear that can greatly affect your performance in combat.
 Increase your close-range attack power by double when your Brave is a prime number!
-Increase your ability to absorb EX fragments by 1.3 whenever your HP is an even number!
+Increase your ability to absorb EX fragments whenever your HP is an even number!
 There’s too many to list here!
-Just like in a regular RPG equipment has different level requirements.
+Just like in a regular RPG equipment has different level requirements and certain types of equipment can only be equipped by specific job classes.

-- Character levels: Despite not being an official RPG type game you can level up each character.
-Leveling up increase stats just like an RPG, so the more you play a particular character the greater the attack, defense, base HP/BP.
-They also learn new skills and abilities!
+- Character levels: Despite not being an official RPG game you can level up each character by gaining experience through fighting battles.
+Leveling up increase stats just like an RPG, so the more you play a particular character the greater their attack, defense, base HP/Brave.
+They also learn new skills and abilities, as well as equip more powerful weapons and armor!

 - Customized abilities and attacks: Each character can have their attacks and abilities customized, with new attacks and abilities acquired as you gain levels.
 If you don’t like the way your particular build of a character works you can change up their attacks and abilities until they fit your particular play style!